Smertig/banana/master/_sources/api/tg/types/bot_command.rst.txt

    .. cpp:member:: string_t command

-   Text of the command, 1-32 characters.
+   Text of the command; 1-32 characters.
 Can contain only lowercase English letters, digits and underscores.

    .. cpp:member:: string_t description

-   Description of the command, 3-256 characters.
+   Description of the command; 1-256 characters.